lzwjava/blog-source/notes/2025-06-28-pico-usb-guide-en.md

 ---
-title: "USB Cable Guide for Raspberry Pi Pico on Ubuntu"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: USB Cable Guide for Raspberry Pi Pico on Ubuntu
 translated: false
-generated: true
 ---

 For your **Raspberry Pi Pico (with headers)** from the **Raspberry Pi Foundation** (assuming "duistou" is a typo or a reseller brand), you need the right USB cable to set it up with Ubuntu.
 Here's what you need: